stormfar/vibe-in-the-dark/QUICK_START.md

 - Make sure you ran `npm install`
 - Check for TypeScript errors

-### Claude API errors
+### LiteLLM API errors
-- Check your API key is correct in `.env`
+- Check your CLIENT_ID and CLIENT_SECRET are correct in `.env`
-- Check you have credits/quota on your Anthropic account
+- Check the LiteLLM proxy is accessible
 - Rate limiting: Wait 3 seconds between prompts

 ### WebSocket connection issues